 In our Wellington office we have English, Irish, Scottish, Caribbean, Canadian, Fijian, Dutch, French, South African, Chinese, and Australian – in addition to our New Zealand staff – and every one of us can give you our personal success story of our New Zealand workplace experiences.

 Perhaps most importantly, however, our staff all have the skills to contribute to Beyond as a business, no matter where we come from.
 Our clients never request a particular ethnicity.
 Even if they require a job seeker who can speak a foreign language, it’s about the skill of speaking the language rather than the country the job seeker was born in.

 Clients may request New Zealand experience for practical purposes, but once again this is skill related.
 For instance, in the area of Architecture, the reason for requiring New Zealand experience relates to the changes in our building code after the Christchurch Earthquakes.

 This is not to do with being born in New Zealand, but rather being able to ensure strong, lasting and legal designs.
 If somebody can do the job, and do it well, then what does it matter where they were born?

-I personally believe that what New Zealanders, or Kiwis, do exceptionally well is work hard and create innovative solutions.
+We personally believe that what New Zealanders, or Kiwis, do exceptionally well is work hard and create innovative solutions.
 We’re welcoming, neighbourly, united and team focused.
 Those attributes are what make a great Kiwi, and they matter more than the plot of land you were born on.

-I think the real purpose of this blog is to touch on the importance of human likeness.
+The real purpose of this blog is to touch on the importance of human likeness.
 Identifying with the sameness and humanness that we all share, no matter where we are from.

-My message to you is simple.
+The message to you is simple.
 As you go about your usual activities today, embrace the likeness in everybody around you and celebrate diversity.

 In closing, here is one of Henry Ford’s famous quotes: